tekaohksp/Science-Full-Transmit/README.md

 Requires Module Manager.

-Note 2: This version only applies to experiments that have a simple readout that can be transmitted.
+Note by Jognt: This version only applies to experiments that have a simple readout that can be transmitted.
 More complex experiments like Surface Samples, Materials Bay, and Mystery Goo still require recovery for the full science return.